PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 ---

-After working on [Spartan](https://github.com/PanosK92/SpartanEngine) game engine for so long, it became increasingly obvious that there is a variety of interesting things that I could be writting about.
+After working on [Spartan](https://github.com/PanosK92/SpartanEngine) game engine for so long, it became increasingly obvious that there is a variety of interesting things that I could be writing about.
-However, I kept postponing it as I was growing fond of [Hugo](https://gohugo.io/) and didn't want to invest any content (or money) on Wordpress anymore.
-The good thing is that I've finally found the courage to transition to this slick and fast site you're browsing now !
+However, I kept postponing it as I was growing fond of [Hugo](https://gohugo.io/) and didn't want to invest any content (or money) on WordPress anymore.
+The good thing is that I've finally found the courage to transition to this slick and fast site you're browsing now!

 I wanted to start with something simple and short, yet have some immediate results we can enjoy.
 You know, the kind of instant gratification you get by watching a [Bob Ross](https://www.youtube.com/watch?v=VrCREP8Aae8) episode.
 A method which I believe to be one of the most efficient forms of communication.
-So let's explore something that with a little bit of effort, might give us just that, time for some screen space shadows :smile:
+So, let's explore something that with a little bit of effort, might give us just that, time for some screen space shadows :smile:

 ## Screenshots